Lummi nation tribe marches with activists for release of Lolita, captive orca

 The Seaquarium doesn't believe the plan is viable and has refused to meet with members of the Lummi tribe.

-“What have they done for Lolita's family?
-That's what I ask,” Lupo said.
-“They say we don't love Lolita.
+"What have they done for Lolita's family?
+That's what I ask," Tribal council member Freddy Lane said.
+"They say we don't love Lolita.
 They say we don't care if she lives or dies.
-And all he's doing is profiting.”
+And all he's doing is profiting."

 The Seaquarium quotes scientists who argue Lolita is too old to make the journey.
 They said Lolita may potentially carry dangerous pathogens that could pose a threat to an already-endangered orca population.